axcasas/axcasas.github.io/_pages/about.md

   - /about.html
 ---

-👨🏽‍🎓 I'm a final year undergraduate student at the University of Buenos Aires, Argentina.
+👨🏽‍🎓 I am currently in my final year as an undergraduate student in Psychology at the University of Buenos Aires, Argentina.

-⏰ I'm currently working on my Bachelor's thesis about Chronotypes, Sleep Quality, Digital Device Use, and Daylight Exposure.
+⏰ My current focus is on completing my Bachelor's thesis, which centers on the study of Chronotypes, Sleep Quality, Digital Device Use, and Daylight Exposure.

-My main interests include Consciousness, Sleep, Time, Space, Animal Behavior and Cognition, and Animal Consciousness.
+My primary research interests lie in the areas of Consciousness, Sleep, Time, Space, Animal Behavior and Cognition, and Animal Consciousness.

 My Experience
 ======
-While finishing my Degree, I'm participating in several extra-academic positions that include disseminating neuroscience and psychology topics in [Neurotransmitiendo](https://www.neurotransmitiendo.org/) and helping organizing webinars in the Argentinian Society for Behavioral Science.
+As I near the completion of my degree, I am actively engaged in several extracurricular positions.
+For instance, I am involved in the dissemination of neuroscience and psychology topics through [Neurotransmitiendo](https://www.neurotransmitiendo.org/), as well as assisting with the organization of webinars for the Argentinian Society for Behavioral Science.

-I'm also participating as a teaching assistant in Neurophysiology, and Research Methods, and being a teacher colaborator in 'Applied Neurophysiology' where I give a lecture about circadian rhythms and sleep, and 'Updates in Cognitive Neuroscience', where I give a lecture about Brain Rhythms.
+In addition, I serve as a teaching assistant for courses on Neurophysiology and Research Methods.
+I am also a teacher collaborator for courses such as 'Applied Neurophysiology', where I deliver lectures on topics like circadian rhythms and sleep, and 'Updates in Cognitive Neuroscience', where I lecture on Brain Rhythms.

 Research
 ======
-Since my very first year in my degree, I've been very interested in science, specifically about Neuroscience and Biology.
-This leaded me to start getting in touch with some researchers.
+Since the very first year of my degree program, I have developed a keen interest in science, specifically in the fields of Neuroscience and Biology.
+As a result, I began reaching out to researchers to learn more about these subjects.

-I'm currently doing my thesis about chronotypes, sleep quality, digital device use, and light exposure.
-I'm also participating in a study about how different theoretical psychotherapies use information.
+Currently, my thesis focuses on the study of chronotypes, sleep quality, digital device use, and light exposure.
+Additionally, I am participating in a research project that explores how various theoretical psychotherapies utilize information.

-But non-human animals are one of my biggest passions.
-I love to hang out and watch and identify birds.
-I'm always wondering what is going on inside their heads, and what the world looks like for them.
-This made me to join a research about parasitism in Cowbirds, where the objective is to gain more information about how the parasites are successfull in growing up and becoming adults.
+Apart from my academic pursuits, I am deeply passionate about non-human animals, particularly birds.
+I enjoy observing and identifying them, and I am always curious about what is going on inside their minds and how they perceive the world around them.
+This has led me to participate in a research project investigating parasitism in Cowbirds, with the aim of gaining a better understanding of how parasites successfully mature and become adults.